Radio in the Flemish Community

 This article covers the radio landscape in Flanders and Brussels, the Dutch-speaking region of Belgium known as the Flemish Community.

 FM radio

 The early years

-The legal framework for FM radio was introduced in 1930 when the Belgian government granted itself the state monopoly on radio broadcasting.
-By the law of June 18, 1930, the bilingual state broadcaster Nationaal Instituut voor de Radio Omroep (NIR) was founded.
+The legal framework for FM radio was introduced in 1930, when the Belgian government granted itself the state monopoly on radio broadcasting.
+By the law of June 18, 1930, the bilingual state broadcaster National Institute of Radio Broadcasting (NIR) was founded.
 Broadcasts were initiated on February 1, 1931.
-Later, the state broadcaster would be split into a Dutch-language broadcaster (currently known as VRT) and a French-language broadcaster (currently known as RTBF).
+Later, the state broadcaster was split into a Dutch-language broadcaster (currently known as VRT) and a French-language broadcaster (currently known as RTBF).

 Public radio

 In its current form, Flanders' public broadcaster is funded by a combination of taxpayer money and advertising.
-The following VRT stations broadcast over FM radio, covering pretty much the entire Flemish community:
+The following VRT stations broadcast over FM radio, covering most of the Flemish community: